leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: myopia-treatment_general-cornearefractive_163
 - What is atropine eyedrop?
-- How long has atropine eyedrops been around
+- How long has atropine [eyedrops]{"entity": "medicine_name", "value": "eyedrop-synm"} been around
 - Is atropine still under research
 - How does atropine eyedrop work?
 - What is the mechanism of atropine?